List of Deltora Quest characters: The Wennbar and the Wenn

-The Wennbar is a large predator who lives in the forest of silence first wood(something that is like a carnivorous Apatosaurus) who exerts authority over a tribe of creatures called the Wenn.
+The Wennbar is a large predator who lives in the forest of silence first wood (something that is like a carnivorous Apatosaurus) who exerts authority over a tribe of creatures called the Wenn.
 The Wenn are smaller creatures with pale skin and have no head or neck, but have a pair of stalks with red eyes at the top coming from their shoulders.
 The Wenn live in their territory called Wenn Del.
 These Wenn worship the Wennbar as a deity, offering it gifts of live prey which they have captured.
 Although they are small, Wenn are capable of subduing large prey by means of a sound they produce by rubbing their lower legs (similar to crickets), which drives animals to the point of insanity.
 They then sting and paralyze their victims and offer them as sacrifices to the Wennbar.
 If the Wennbar is not fed, it is enraged and will eat its worshippers.
-The Wennbar's neck can extend to long, high place.
+The Wennbar's neck can extend long and to high places.
 The Wennbar moves slowly but can move at a fast rate when angry or hungry.
-Jasmine tells Lief and Barda in The Forests of Silence that Wenn feed on the scraps left behind by the Wennbar, but the Deltora Book of Monsters claims they are herbivores, eating only certain kinds of leaves.
+Jasmine tells Lief and Barda in The Forests of Silence that Wenn feed on the scraps left behind by the Wennbar, but The Deltora Book of Monsters claims they are herbivores, eating only certain kinds of leaves.
 It is believed that every hundred years, the present Wennbar is bathed in special oils by the Wenn and dies in its sleep while giving birth to several young.
 These young fight over the body of their dead parent and the surviving victor becomes the new tyrant over the Wenn.